themesgrove/widgetkit/README.txt

 == FAQ ==

-= Is Widgetkit compatible with any wordpress themes? = Yes of course!
-Widgetkit will work with any WordPress themes.
+= Is WidgetKit compatible with any WordPress themes? = Yes of course!
+WidgetKit will work with any WordPress themes.

-= Is Widgetkit fully free? =
+= Is WidgetKit fully free? =
 Yes!
-Widgetkit is absolutely free and provided to you by Themesgrove.
+WidgetKit is absolutely free and provided to you by Themesgrove.
 There is no hidden charge, if you wish you can give small donation.

-= As a theme developer, how can Widgetkit help me? = Widgetkit turns your theme functions to widgets and replaces code with a visual builder to reduce development time.
+= As a theme developer, how can WidgetKit help me? = Widgetkit turns your theme functions to widgets and replaces code with a visual builder to reduce development time.

 = What is the requirements to use Widgetkit? =